pyeventsourcing/eventsourcing/README.md

 persisted in other models.
 Quoting from the "Cohesive Mechanism" pages in Eric Evan's Domain Driven Design book:

 _"Therefore: Partition a conceptually COHESIVE MECHANISM into a separate lightweight framework.
-Particularly watch for formalisms for well-documented categories of of algorithms.
+Particularly watch for formalisms for well-documented categories of algorithms.
 Expose the capabilities of the framework with an INTENTION-REVEALING INTERFACE.
 Now the other elements of the domain can focus on expressing the problem ("what"), delegating the intricacies of the solution ("how") to the framework."_

-The list of features above, and the example of usage below, present the 'interface' and hopefully the 'intentions'.
-The 'intricacies' of the library mechanisms can be found in the source code.
+The example usage (see above) introduces the "interface".
+The "intricacies" can be found in the source code.

 Inspiration: